NeuroDataDesign/LIDS/README.md

 ```
 and navigate to the demo notebook and run it! **Note, the path to imported files in the demo notebook are relative to our folder structure.
 Please, change the paths to match your folder structure.**

+##### The demo notebook must run in the correct environment.
+Even after the creation of your environment, if you are unable to locate the environment in Jupyter Notebook's kernel, do the following: